Before we get into customer support examples, What is customer support?

 Lesson #3: Don’t Let Company Policy Stop You From Caring About Customers

-The customer care executive at Trader Joe’s in this situation could have just said, ‘Sorry, its company policy.
+In this situation, the customer care executive at Trader Joe’s could have just said, ‘Sorry, its company policy.
 We don’t deliver.’
 But it takes that extra bit of care to go beyond the policy when it is really needed.
 It says that you’re not a heartless machine, and you care about customers.
 Clearly, this paid off well for Trader Joe’s in the long run.

 Trader Joe’s showed us how to provide great customer support.
 Sometimes, that means disobeying company policy.
 As long as the larger mission of the brand is accomplished, though, this is a good thing.
 To ensure great customer experience is key.